The Planet Mars, Earth's Neighbor

 • It has deserts similar to Death Valley.

-• Another impressive feature on Mars is Valles Marineris, a huge canyon that is wide as the continental United States!
+• Another impressive feature on Mars is Valles Marineris, a huge canyon that is as wide as the continental United States!

 How Far Away is Mars?

 Mars is about half the size of Earth, so it’s not easy to see.
-Although the two planets are closest together every 26 months or so, the distance between them at this time can vary and Mars can be hard to view even then.
+Although the two planets are closest together every 26 months or so, the distance between them at this time can vary, and Mars can be hard to view even then.

 • On average, Mars is about 45 million miles from Earth.